JuliaLang/IJulia.jl/docs/src/_changelog.md

   keyword argument to echo output from Jupyter to the terminal, which can be useful when debugging kernels ([#1157]).

+### Changed
+- IJulia no longer uses a standalone `kernel.jl` file to launch the kernel, it instead calls a function inside the IJulia module.
+This means that kernel specs don't use absolute paths anymore and it's not necessary to rebuild IJulia after updating the package ([#1158]).

 ### Fixed

 - The Julia major and minor version are no longer appended to a custom